 We have provided answers to many commonly asked questions about our policies below.
-If you would like any more information, please download our Policy Booklet or call us on 1800 668 502 (Mon-Fri 8.30am-5pm AEST).
+If you would like any more information, please download the Product Disclosure Statement for your policy or call us on 1800 668 502 (Mon-Fri 8.30am-5pm AEST).

 Frequently asked questions about our policies

 Our policies cover vet treatments and surgeries for accidental injury and illnesses ranging from minor problems such as ear infections and bee stings to major conditions such as broken bones, diabetes and cancer.
 Our Ultimate Care Plan goes one step further and also includes cover for Dental Illness (up to $1,000 per year) and optional Alternative Care cover of up to $1,000 per year.

 For further details, please refer to our Product Disclosure Statement.

 This is the stated percentage of each claim for eligible Vet Expenses for which we will reimburse you, subject to any applicable Benefit Limits.
 For example: for an 80% Benefit Percentage we will reimburse you for 80% of the eligible Vet Expenses and subject to Benefit Limits.

 You can start your pet’s cover from 8 weeks of age and before its 9th birthday on our Indoor Cat Plan, Peace of Mind Plan and Ultimate Care Plan.
 There is no upper age limit for our Accident Plus plan, so any pet can join no matter how old.

 We offer lifetime cover, so once your pet is insured with us we will renew your pet’s policy for life, as long as you continue to renew your policy (subject to the terms and conditions of the policy).

 Yes, you can visit any vet (other than yourself) that is licensed to legally practice as a veterinarian in Australia.